Move cursor over the icon to see details.

 Weekly technical indicators are neutral.

-The weekly MACD line is below its signal line since December 7, 2018.
+The weekly MACD line is below its signal line since March 29, 2019.
 This is an indication that the medium-term trend is down.
-The distance between MACD and the signal line is near its high, but getting smaller.
-It indicates that the current medium-term downtrend is still strong, and momentum is beginning to wane.
+The distance between MACD and the signal line is low, but getting bigger.
+It indicates that the current medium-term downtrend is getting stronger.
 Use the following link to access a MACD help.

 Short-term trend: [See CCL short-term trend chart]